Bank of America - Is It the Right Bank for You?

 Is Bank of America Worth It

 There are trade-offs and compromises when choosing Bank of America as your primary financial institution.
-There are too many products to even begin to list here, but the website does a thorough job at explaining most of them.
-If you're in the market for a new bank, its well worth it to research Bank of America, but don't get overwhelmed by all the options.
+There are too many products to even begin to list here, but the website does a thorough job of explaining most of them.
+If you're in the market for a new bank, it's well worth it to research Bank of America, but don't get overwhelmed by all the options.

 Stick to the basics - the services you need, ease of use, reliability, fee structure, and the ability to get answers when you need them.